Age-of-Information with Information Source Diversity in an Energy Harvesting System: Introduction

-In this work, we focus on an energy-harvesting monitoring node whose goal is to track the underlying process as closely as possible, i.e., with the minimum average AoI, within the constraints of stochastic energy arrivals from ambient sources of energy and a finite battery capacity.
-Additionally, we consider the role of multiple information sources that monitor the same underlying process of interest called \textit{information source diversity}, where each source provides a different trade-off between the cost of sensing and the freshness of the provided status update.
+We focus on an EH monitoring node, whose goal is to track the underlying process as closely as possible, i.e., with the minimum average AoI, within the constraints of stochastic energy arrivals from ambient sources of energy and a finite battery capacity.
+Also, we consider the role of multiple information sources that monitor the same underlying process of interest called \textit{information source diversity}, where each source provides a different trade-off between the cost of sensing and the freshness of the provided status update.
 Hence, the policy governing the operation of the system does not simply make a binary choice between providing a new status update or not, but must also include the optimal choice of the specific information source to be used.
-To clarify, the policy might also choose to wait, instead of updating immediately in a myopic fashion, to accumulate energy so as to be able to use a better information source.
-We will clarify below what we mean below what we mean by an information source being "better" than another one.
+To clarify, the policy might also choose to wait, instead of updating immediately in a myopic fashion, in order to accumulate energy so as to be able to use a more reliable information source in the future.

-In our analysis, we compare the optimal policy with a greedy ``aggressive'' update policy, highlighting the situations where optimization is really needed as opposed to the simple implementation of an ``update whenever needed'' strategy.
+We compare the performance of the optimal policy with a greedy ``aggressive'' update policy in terms of average AoI, highlighting the situations where optimization is really needed as opposed to the simple implementation of an ``update whenever needed'' strategy.
 We also quantify the additional gains in the minimal long-term average AoI due to multiple information sources, as well as how the quality of these sources affects the outcome.
-Finally, we compute the power expenditure of these policies, and discuss how the added dimensionality of the problem brings up the system performance.
+Finally, we compute the power expenditure of these policies, and discuss how the added dimensionality of the problem affects the system performance.